 In the last ten years, wealthy developers have invested billions of shillings in malls across Nairobi staging stiff competition for businesses with older facilities such as Sarit Centre.

-Some of the newer entrants include the Westagate Mall, which is located just 500 metres from Sarit, Garden City Mall on Thika Road, The Hub Karen, Thika Road Mall (TRM), Village Market, and Two Rivers Mall on Limuru Road.
+Some of the newer entrants include the Westgate Mall, which is located just 500 metres from Sarit, Garden City Mall on Thika Road, The Hub Karen, Thika Road Mall (TRM), Village Market, and Two Rivers Mall on Limuru Road.

 The swelling population of rich and middle class Kenyans has seen international vendors expanding into the country in a bid to tap into the changing tastes and preferences of the affluent citizenry.